LiteObject/Functional.Programming.With.CSharp/README.md

 Functional programming is a programming paradigm that emphasizes the use of pure functions and immutable data.
 While C# is primarily known as an object-oriented programming language, it also provides powerful features and constructs that enable functional programming.
 In this blog post, we will explore functional programming concepts and demonstrate how to apply them using C# examples.
 By understanding functional programming principles, you can write cleaner, more concise, and more maintainable code.

 ## 1. Pure Functions:
-One of the core concepts in functional programming is the use of pure functions.
-A pure function always produces the same output for a given input and has no side effects.
+One of the core concepts in functional programming is the use of pure functions. __A pure function always produces the same output for a given input and has no side effects__.
 Let's consider an example:

 ```csharp
 int Multiply(int a, int b)